Main Focus 1: Primitive Dogs

 Keeshond

 Keeshonden (the plural of Keeshond, pronounced “kays-hond” and “kays-hond-in”) are historically the dogs of bargemen and sailors in Holland.
 They are identifiable by their “goggles”, lighter fur around their eyes, and extremely fluffy appearance.
 They are a breed of German Spitz, also called Wolfspitz, and are in the same family as Pomeranians.
+They are incredibly loving with their families, and can make excellent therapy dogs, but are energetic enough to require quite a bit of exercise.
+For an outdoorsy, active family, the Keeshond can make a great family dog.

 -